MyCryptoHQ/knowledge-base-content/how-to/getting-started/where-to-get-testnet-ether.md

 ![Faucet overview](../../assets/how-to/getting-started/where-to-get-testnet-ether/faucet-intro.png)

 The amount of testnet Ether you can request in a day is limited based on the demand.
 If you need a higher amount of testnet Ether, please reach out to us through [the contact form](/contact-us), or send an email to support@mycrypto.com.
-Please include the testnet, the amount you would like, and your Ethereum address.
-Although we will try to honor every request, please keep in mind that we only have a limited amount of testnet Ether at any given time.
+We can give out up to 1 testnet Ether for non-MyCrypto Members, if you would like more than this you can sign-up for a membership and be able to request up to 10 testnet Ether per 24-hour period.
+You can sign-up for a membership here: [app.mycrypto.com/membership](https://app.mycrypto.com/membership).
+The membership is $30 in xDAI, ETH or Polygon for a 12-month period.
 Usually, building and testing applications on testnet only requires up to 5 ETH.
 If you would like to request a higher amount because of exceptional circumstances (like education or non-profit development), include a clear explanation of your use case.

 ---